 The overall vision of STP to achieve the SDGs has been framed in its 2030 Agenda for Transformation, which was adopted in 2015.
-The 2030 Agenda for Transformation was built on consultations with civil society, the private sector and development partners in 2014 that led to the publication of a consensual strategic vision for the country entitled "Sao Tome and Principe 2030: The Country We Want".
-The Transformation Agenda, which envisages putting the country on the path to sustainable economic and social development, was presented to the country's first International Conference for Investors and Partners held in London in 2015 (STeP IN), and is aligned with the Samoa Pathway, the African Union 2063 Agenda and 2030 Agenda and the Sustainable Development Goals12.
-The National Development Plan (NDP) 2017-2021 translated the overall vision into medium term planning goals.
-The approval of the Law for the National Planning System (Law 6/2017), which defines planning mechanisms, processes and responsibilities, provided the framework for the implementation of the last NDP.
-It sought to operationalize the 2030 Transformation Agenda by providing a medium-term reference framework for country's economic and social development policies and to serve as an instrument for resource mobilization.
-The global objective of the NDP 2017-2021 was "accelerated economic growth that reduces poverty and protects the environment" that contributes to accelerating entrenching the dynamics of change necessary to achieve the SDGs and was declined in the five strategic objectives which are aligned with the 5 P's of the 2030 agenda13.
-However, the NDP has not been fully appropriated and funded at sectoral level.
+The 2030 Agenda for Transformation was built on broad consultations with civil society, the private sector and development partners in 2014 that led to the publication of a consensual strategic vision for the country entitled "Sao Tome and Principe 2030: The Country We Want".
+The Transformation Agenda, which envisages putting the country on the path to sustainable economic and social development, was presented to the country's first International Conference for Investors and Partners held in London in 2015 (STeP IN), and is aligned with the Samoa Pathway, the African Union 2063 Agenda and 2030 Agenda and the Sustainable Development Goals.
+The newly developed National Development Plan (NDP) 2025-2040 translated the overall vision into 3 year planning goals.
+The approval of the Law for the National Planning System (Law 6/2017), which defines planning mechanisms, processes and responsibilities, provided the legal framework for the implementation of the last NDP.
+It sought to operationalize the 2030 Transformation Agenda by providing a medium-term reference framework for the country's economic and social development policies and to serve as an instrument for resource mobilization.
+The global objective of the NDP is "accelerated economic growth that reduces poverty and protects the environment" that contributes to accelerating and entrenching the dynamics of change necessary to achieve the SDGs and was declined in the five strategic objectives which are aligned with the 5 P's of the 2030 agenda.

 In 2020, the country approved a stimulus package of around 6.8 million USD to support the health sector, the economy and social protection in response to the Covid pandemic.
-This was followed in 2021 by the approval of the Government of the National Plan for Socio-Economic Resilience and Mitigation against Covid 19 (PNARME) accelerate to the SDG implementation and mitigate the socioeconomic setbacks that the Covid pandemic generated, which have guided resource allocations by UN agencies.
+This was followed in 2021 by the approval of the Government of the National Plan Socio-Economic for Resilience and Mitigation against Covid 19 (PNARME) to accelerate the SDG implementation and mitigate the socioeconomic setbacks that the Covid generated, which pandemic quided resource allocations by UN agencies.